cmillion/gPhoton/docs/UserGuide.md

 #####Obtaining the Source Code
 **For developers:** Obtain the source code by cloning the master branch of the [gPhoton repository on Github](https://github.com/cmillion/gPhoton).
 Instructions for getting started using Github can be found [here](https://help.github.com/categories/54/articles), and instructions specifically for cloning repositories can be found [here](https://help.github.com/articles/which-remote-url-should-i-use#cloning-with-ssh).
 Once you've cloned the repository, it will be straightforward for your to update your local version when we make updates to the master version.

+Note: If you want to run the command line scripts (`gMap`, `gAperture`, `gFind`, and `gPipeline`) from your github checkout, you'll need to move them into the correct directory relative to the main module.
+They currently reside in the _bin_ directory directly under the repo (from which the PyPI installation puts them into _/usr/bin/_).
+You should copy them to the top level directory (which contains _gPhoton_, _docs_, etc.) and run them as scripts from there.
+(Running the scripts straight from _bin_ will result in an error like "ValueError: Attempted relative import beyond toplevel package")

 #####Managing dependencies
 You will need to install _python2.7_, _numpy_, _scipy_, _astropy_, _requests_ and _pandas_.
 The recommended commands for doing this appear below under the appropriate operating system.